Sheila Cherfilus-McCormick: U.S. House of Representatives

-Cherfilus-McCormick is a member of the Congressional Black Caucus, and serves on the Committee on Foreign Affairs, and the Committee on Veterans' Affairs.

-On December 27, 2023, the House Ethics Committee announced that it was investigating Cherfilus-McCormick over complaints that she may have violated campaign finance laws, failed to submit required disclosures, and carried out improper hiring practices.
-Cherfilus-McCormick has denied the allegations.

 Elections

 2018

-Cherfilus-McCormick ran for Florida's 20th congressional district in the August 28 Democratic primary against incumbent Alcee Hastings in 2018.
+Cherfilus-McCormick ran for the U.S. House of Representatives in Florida's 20th congressional district in the Democratic primary against incumbent Alcee Hastings in 2018.
 She lost, 73.6%–26.4%.

 2020

 Cherfilus-McCormick challenged Hastings again in 2020.
-She noted various ethics concerns facing Hastings and his health as reasons for running.
+She stated that she was running due to Hastings' ethical issues and health problems.
 She lost the August 18 primary, 69.3%–30.7%.

-2022 special
+2022 special election

-After Hastings died on April 6, 2021, Cherfilus-McCormick ran again in the 20th district in the 2022 special election.
+After Hastings died on April 6, 2021, Cherfilus-McCormick once again ran for the U.S. House of Representatives in Florida's 20th district.
+A special election was held.
 During the campaign, she loaned $3.7 million to her campaign organization.
 She campaigned on progressive policies such as a Green New Deal, Medicare for All, and a $1,000-a-month universal basic income.
 Her campaign was supported by Brand New Congress, a progressive organization that also backed candidates such as Alexandria Ocasio-Cortez and Rashida Tlaib.

-After a recount, Cherfilus-McCormick was declared the winner of the Democratic primary by five votes over Broward County Commissioner Dale Holness in an upset.
-She easily defeated Republican Jason Mariner in the January 11, 2022, general election.
-She is the only Haitian-American Democrat ever elected to Congress and only the second overall, after Republican Mia Love of Utah.
+After a recount, Cherfilus-McCormick was declared the winner of the Democratic primary by five votes over Broward County Commissioner Dale Holness.
+Cherfilus-McCormick easily defeated Republican Jason Mariner in the January 11, 2022 special election, winning 79% of the popular vote.
+Cherfilus-McCormick is the second Haitian-American to be elected to Congress (after Republican Mia Love of Utah) and the first Haitian-American Democrat to be elected to Congress.

-2022 regular election
+2022 general election

-Following her narrow margin of victory in the special election, Cherfilus-McCormick was again challenged by Holness for the regular election.
-Cherfilus-McCormick handily defeated Holness in the August Democratic primary, 66%-27% with another 6% going to Anika Omphroy.
-Cherfilus-McCormick defeated Republican nominee Drew Montez-Clark with 72% of the vote during the November election, and she started her first full term in Congress on January 3, 2023.
+Following her narrow margin of victory in the special election, Cherfilus-McCormick was again challenged by Holness in the regular election.
+She handily defeated Holness in the August 2022 Democratic primary, 66%–27%; Anika Omphroy received 6% of the vote.
+Cherfilus-McCormick defeated Republican nominee Drew Montez-Clark with 72% of the vote in the November election.

+2024

+McCormick was re-elected without opposition in 2024.

 2026

-Cherfilus-McCormick is facing a primary challenge from 26-year old activist and substitute teacher Elijah Manley, who has out-raised and outspent her to date in the race.
-In September 2025, Cherfilus-McCormick filed a $1 million defamation lawsuit against Manley claiming that Manley has spread “blatant lies” about her record and reputation.
-In these ads, Manley has called Cherfilus-McCormick a "crook" and referenced her ongoing House Ethics committee investigation.
-Manley has called the lawsuit frivolous.
-In October 2025, at a town hall meeting, Cherfilus-McCormick and Manley got into a heated exchanged that ended with Cherfilus-McCormick telling Manley "your mama" multiple times.
+Activist and substitute teacher Elijah Manley launched a 2026 Democratic primary challenge against Cherfilus-McCormick.
+In September 2025, Cherfilus-McCormick filed a $1 million defamation lawsuit against Manley claiming that he had spread "blatant lies" about her record and reputation.
+In these ads, Manley called Cherfilus-McCormick a "crook" and referenced her ongoing House Ethics Committee investigation.
+Manley called the lawsuit frivolous.
+In January 2026, the lawsuit was dismissed.

+At an October 2025 town hall meeting, Cherfilus-McCormick and Manley got into a heated exchange that ended with Cherfilus-McCormick telling Manley "your mama" multiple times.

+On April 21, 2026, Cherfilus-McCormick resigned from Congress.

+Cherfilus-McCormick did not withdraw her 2026 congressional candidacy and subsequently received 9.2% of the vote, placing fourth in the Democratic primary for the redrawn Florida's 20th congressional district.